alakshyam/hpsm-restapi-alerting-extension/README.md

       ```
       Uncomment the appropriate executable tag based on windows or linux/unix machine.

     5. Update the config.yaml file in <CONTROLLER_HOME_DIR>/custom/actions/hpsm-restapi-alert/conf/ directory with the rest URL, username, password and HPSMVersion.
 The rest url is different from SOAP URL for HP Service Manager and is new addition.
 This integration is compatible only with Rest URL.
 You can also configure the default HPSM fields like AssignmentGroup, Assignee, Area, company, category.
-The services mapping is provided for applications in AppDynamics.
-If there is no specific service mapping, use default service value.
+If you have specific fields in HPSM which have values dependent on AppDynamics Applications such AssignmentGroup, Service, etc, then create a mapping csv file and place it in conf folder.
+Mention the csv file path name in config.yaml.
+The csv file should have the first column as Application.
+There should not be duplicate column names in the csv file.

  6. Check if the version of java in your environment is 1.8 and above.
 If not download the latest 1.8 Java and provide the path in the hpsm-alert.bat/hpsm-alert.sh as applicable